GoogleCloudPlatform/workflows-demos/vertexai/country-histories/gemini-pro/README.md

 See [workflow.yaml](./workflow.yaml).
 This workflow gathers histories of a list of countries in parallel and return the combined histories in a map.

+In Gemini, results are returned in parts and you need to combine the text of those parts to get the complete text.

 Deploy:

 ```sh